daysgobye/quick-n-easy/packages/quick-n-easy-orm/README.md

-# SimpleORM: The "You're Doing It Wrong" ORM
+# Quick N Easy ORM: The SUPER FUCKING EZ ORM for SQlite

 So you’re here because you need an ORM that won’t put you to sleep with complexity, huh?
 Well, lucky for you, you’ve found it.
-SimpleORM is for those who don’t have time to mess around with 3 million files, 42 classes, and endless configuration.
+QuickNEasyORM is for those who don’t have time to mess around with 3 million files, 42 classes, and endless configuration.
 You want something that works, right now.
 If you think this ORM won’t work for you, you're probably wrong—but that’s just because your side project is never going to hit 5 users anyway.
 So whatever, it’s fine.
 You’ll be fine with this.

 ## The Goal?
 Get From 0 to 1, Fast.